morpho-org/vault-v2/README.md

 Morpho Vault V2 enables anyone to create vaults in which users may deposit liquidity for vault operators to invest in different venues including, but not limited to, Morpho markets.

 Depositors of Morpho Vault V2 earn from borrowing interest without having to actively manage the risk of their position.
-The active management of the deposited assets is the responsibility of a set of different roles.
 The active management of invested positions involve choosing and allocating liquidity into target markets.
 [Morpho Vault V2](https://github.com/morpho-org/vaults-v2/blob/main/src/VaultV2.sol) vaults are [ERC-4626](https://eips.ethereum.org/EIPS/eip-4626) compliant, with [ERC-2612](https://eips.ethereum.org/EIPS/eip-2612) permit.
 A given Morpho Vault V2 has one unique underlying asset.